Rudolph Anders

 Rudolph Anders (December 17, 1895 – March 27, 1987) was a German character actor who came to the United States after the rise of Hitler, and appeared in numerous American films in the 1940s, 1950s, and 1960s.

 Biography

 He was born Rudolf Franz Amendt in Waldkirch, Baden, Germany.
-In the United States during the 1940s, he used the stage name of Robert O. Davis, and after the War used the name Rudolph Anders.
+Shortly following the rise of Hitler in Germany he emigrated to the United States, where he was naturalized an American citizen in 1934.
+During the 1940s, he used the stage name of Robert O. Davis, and after the War used the name Rudolph Anders.
 His German-accented English confined him largely to "accent roles", and during World War II to villain parts, although not leading roles as his small build, wide eyes, soft voice and naturally quiet demeanor did not allow him to appear overly menacing.